 Recent advances in Conversational AI have led to new solutions that use Natural Language Processing (NLP) and Natural Language Understanding (NLU).
 In this post, we’ll dive into the technology powering these recent advances and how support desks can take advantage as they scale.
 Specifically, we’ll cover the following:

 - What is Natural Language Processing (NLP)?

 - NLP vs. NLU – What’s the difference?

 Natural Language Processing

-NLP is a branch of AI that uses computers to process and analyze large volumes of natural language data.
+NLP stands for Natural Language Processing and it is a branch of AI that uses computers to process and analyze large volumes of natural language data.
 Given the complexity and variation present in natural language, NLP is often split into smaller, frequently-used processes.
 Common tasks in NLP include part-of-speech tagging, speech recognition, and word embeddings.
-Together, these help AI converge to the end goal of developing an accurate understanding of natural language structure.
+Together, this help AI converge to the end goal of developing an accurate understanding of natural language structure.

 Natural Language Understanding